Installing Apcera on OpenStack

-This section provides instructions for installing Apcera EE on OpenStack Liberty.
+This section provides instructions for installing Apcera on OpenStack Liberty.

 OpenStack Cluster Description